Steps to Take in Advance of Death or Disability

 Have Private Insurance and Are Turning 65?
 You Need to Sign Up for Medicare Part B

 If you are paying for your own insurance, you may think you do not need to sign up for Medicare when you turn 65.
 However, not signing up for Medicare Part B right away can

-Older parents are becoming more common, driven in part by changing cultural mores and advances in infertility treatment.
+Older "late-in-life parents" are becoming more common, driven in part by changing cultural mores and advances in infertility treatment.
 Comedian and author Steve Martin had his first child at age 67.
-Singer Billy Joel just welcomed
+Singer Billy Joel

 A durable power of attorney is one of the most important estate planning documents you can have.
 It allows you to appoint someone to act for you (your "agent" or "attorney-in-fact") if you become incapacitated.